AriFordsham/GHCWiki/template-haskell/typed.md

 1. **(Un-typed) pattern and local declaration splices are supported.**

 1. **Ability to add new top-level declarations from within a top-level splice.** Any top-level splice may add a new top-level declaration using the function `addTopDecl :: [Dec] -> Q ()`.
 Bindings introduced by these top level declarations are immediately available for use.
-Only functions and values may be bound by declarations added with `addTopDecl`, and the introduced binders must be `NameU}}'s, i.e., generated with {{{newName` instead of `mkName`.
+Only functions and values may be bound by declarations added with `addTopDecl`, and the introduced binders must be `NameU`'s, i.e., generated with `newName` instead of `mkName`.

 ### Remaining Issues/Questions